zcstarr/zipa/README.md

 ### Simple inference

 Please check out `zipa_ctc_inference.py` and `zipa_transducer_inference.py` for example usage.

 Here are some simple instructions:
- 1. Download models from Huggingface Hub (see below).
+ 1. Download models from Huggingface Hub (see Final Averaged Checkpoint column below).
 Use `zipa_ctc_inference.py` for CTCTC models and `zipa_transducer_inference.py` for transducer models.
- 2. Perform inference (with CRCTC model below).
+ 2. Perform inference (with CRCTC model example below).
 You can directly pass a list of audio arrays.
 Batching and padding are supported.
 Greedy decoding is used for all models.
     ```
     import torchaudio
     # specify the path to model weights and tokenizers